Efficient Continual Pre-training for Building Domain Specific Large Language Models: Methodology

 \subsection{Towards an Efficient Domain-adaptive Continual Pre-training}

-The primary limitation of TACP lies in its focus on constructing task-specific LLMs instead of foundation LLMs, owing to the sole use of unlabeled task data for training.
-While DACP uses a much larger domain corpus, it is prohibitively expensive.
-To address these limitations, we propose two approaches: \textit{Efficient Task-Similar Domain-Adaptive Continual Pre-training} (ETS-DACP) and \textit{Efficient Task-Agnostic Domain-Adaptive Continual Pre-training} (ETA-DACP).
-While ETS-DACP aims to build foundation LLMs for a set of tasks by tailoring the DACP to emphasize the significance of these tasks, ETA-DACP is more general and selects the most informative samples from the domain corpus for continual pre-training.
+The primary limitation of TACP lies in constructing task-specific LLMs instead of foundation LLMs, owing to the sole use of unlabeled task data for training.
+While DACP uses a much larger corpus, it is prohibitively expensive.
+To balance these limitations, we propose two approaches: \textit{Efficient Task-Similar Domain-Adaptive Continual Pre-training} (ETS-DACP) and \textit{Efficient Task-Agnostic Domain-Adaptive Continual Pre-training} (ETA-DACP).
+While ETS-DACP aims to build foundation LLMs for a set of tasks by tailoring the DACP to emphasize the significance of these tasks, ETA-DACP is more general by selecting most informative samples from the domain corpus.

-\paragraph{Formulation} We first formalize the problem.
-We are given an unlabeled domain pre-training corpus, $\Us$ represented by green region in Figure~\ref{fig:domain_task}.
-Next, we can take two scenarios: absence or presence of an unlabeled task corpus.
-The first scenario of the presence of a task corpus, which can be a single or group of tasks, $\Ts$ is depicted as the red region in Figure~\ref{fig:domain_task}.
-Typically, the task corpus is a subset of the domain corpus, $\Ts \subset \Us$, with $|\Us| >> |\Ts|$.
-The goal of data selection is to select a subset, $\Ds \subset \Us$, that is most helpful for pre-training the LLM model.
-We also assume that the selected domain corpus subset is much larger than the task corpus, $|\Ds| >> |\Ts|$, as is a typical case.
-The data selection problem can be formally defined as selection of optimal $\Ds^{*} \subset U$: